ZequnZ/COVID-19-NL/README.md

 4. (Optional) Start the notebook: `jupyter notebook --ip 0.0.0.0 --port 8990 --no-browser --allow-root`

 ## TODO
-- [ ] Process the data with [the information of the Dutch municipalities](https://www.cbs.nl/-/media/_excel/2020/03/gemeenten%20alfabetisch%202020.xlsx)
+- [x] Process the data with [the information of the Dutch municipalities](https://www.cbs.nl/-/media/_excel/2020/03/gemeenten%20alfabetisch%202020.xlsx)
 - [x] Save the data in the _data_ folder
-- [ ] Consider whether do the data aggregation
+- [ ] Data aggregation
 - [x] Create a Github workflow to update the data automatically
 - [ ] Provide some visualizations